Togtja/IMT2681_Ass2/README.md

 ## Todos:

-Delete authorisation cache after a certain amout of hours/days Delete method for webhooks
+Delete authorisation cache after a certain amout of hours/days.
+Delete method for webhooks.
-Write test
+Write test.
+Figure out what a get payload is.

 # Commits